Planning is essential for consistent outcomes

 ACETABULAR PLACEMENT

 Getting this correct is very important.
 Use of BURN's line - a projection of a line drawn on the patient from the underside of the symphysis pubis to the inferior aspect of the ischium (gluteal crease) - facilitates this.
-The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision.
+This line is drawn on the Standing Direct Lateral Radiograph visible at all times during the precedure.
+The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision, (Check with the fingers through the drape the ischial line and true position as sticky drapes can pull the posterior skin a little!).
 When components are correct, then at the combined 20/20 flexion/internal rotation, the head and acetabulum will be totally concentric, provided the neck shaft angle is 135 degrees.
 (If a more valgus stem is chosen then the cup will appear more open and vice versa).

 Getting this correct is very important.
 Use of BURN's line - a projection of a line drawn on the patient from the underside of the symphysis pubis to the inferior aspect of the ischium (gluteal crease) - facilitates this.
-The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision.
+This line is drawn on the Standing Direct Lateral Radiograph visible at all times during the precedure.
+The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision, (Check with the fingers through the drape the ischial line and true position as sticky drapes can pull the posterior skin a little!).
 When components are correct, then at the combined 20/20 flexion/internal rotation, the head and acetabulum will be totally concentric, provided the neck shaft angle is 135 degrees.
 (If a more valgus stem is chosen then the cup will appear more open and vice versa).

 HIP CAPSULE REPAIR